 Cambodia

-Cambodia became a lower middle-income country in 2015, with ambitions to reach upper middle-income status by 2030.
-Its roughly $29.5 billion GDP (2022) accounts for 0.8% of the regional GDP of Southeast Asia.
-With a population of more than 16.7 million, Cambodia’s GDP per capita is $1760, the second-lowest in the region, after Myanmar.
+Cambodia is a lower-middle income economy according to the World Bank, and a UN-designated Least Developed Country.
+Its 2023 GDP of $42.3 billion accounts for 1.1% of the regional GDP of Southeast Asia.
+With a population of 17.4 million, Cambodia’s GDP per capita is $2,429, the fourth-lowest in the region.

 • Spent